AustralianBioCommons/ables/index.md

 2. The project users have expertise which will drive and execute its bioinformatics agenda of the project.

-3. ABLeS resources are planned and approached with a level of care appropriate to their status as limited and consumable resources.
+3. Resources are planned and approached with a level of care appropriate to their status as limited and consumable resources.

 More details are available in the ABLeS publication: